YesikaPerezRavelo/ProductYesFitness/README.md

   );
 }
 ```

 ReactJs is used for front-end libraries for developing single page applications.
 Since it’s a library, we can install this library to Create React App for developing single page applications.

 Procedure of installation:

+On Windows
+Inside "This PC" go to "Local Disk (C:)" and create a folder for your project.
+On Visual Studio Code
+Inside your terminal search your file cd sample "C:/ProductsYesFitness/react/ProductsYesFitness"

 1. install Node.js
 2. npm install
 3. create-react-app